kylape/acs-export-example/readme.md

 ## Stats

-The `--stats` option prints various timings and counts that may be interesting to use for performace analysis:
+The `--stats` option prints various timings and counts that may be interesting to use for performance analysis:

 ```
 $ ./acs-export-example -o csv -s > export.csv